kent-map/kent/20c/20c-pett-ridge-biography.md

 In another novel, _Table d’hote_ (1910), a coach driver is described trying to convince one of his passengers to take an inside seat ,by recounting a tale of a gentleman who had frozen stiff whilst sitting on the outside box-seat.
 When the coach driver claims that hop driers tried to revive the frozen man in an oast house oven, the passenger exclaims disbelievingly 'Hops in December?'[^ref15]
 <br><br>
 Pett Ridge's love of cricket also appears in his writing.
 In _The Amazing Years_ (1917) Master Edward who takes a job on the railways, enthusiastically rattles off the scores of a Kent cricket match.[^ref16] (4)
+<br><br>
 Four of Pett Ridge's books were adapted as films by Eliot Stannard, the son of [Henrietta Vaughan Stannard](/19c/19c-vaughan-stannard-biography)

+Pett Ridge died at his home in Chislehurst on the 29 Sep 1930 aged 71.[^ref17] His work is largely forgotten today.
 <br><br>
-Pett Ridge died at his home in Chislehurst on the 29 Sep 1930 aged 71.[^ref17]
-<br><br>
 This article was published: 20 August 2023.

 ### References

-[^ref1]:
+[^ref1]: Faversham Times and Mercury and North-East Kent Journal - Saturday 16 November 1912
-[^ref2]:
+[^ref2]: 1871 census.
 [^ref3]:
 [^ref4]:
 [^ref5]:
-[^ref6]:
-[^ref7]:
-[^ref8]:
-[^ref9]:
+[^ref6]: Pett Ridge, William. _A Story teller_, 1925, pp. 191-2.
+[^ref7]: Maidstone Journal and Kentish Advertiser - Monday 06 November 1871
+[^ref8]: East Kent Gazette - Saturday 08 March 1873
+[^ref9]: Pett Ridge, William. _A Story teller_, 1925, p.
+1.
 [^ref10]:
 [^ref11]:
 [^ref12]:
-[^ref13]:
-[^ref14]:
-[^ref15]:
+[^ref13]: Pett Ridge, William. _A Story teller_, 1925, p.278.
+[^ref14]: Pett Ridge, William. _Erb_, 1903
+[^ref15]: Pett Ridge, William. _Table d'hote_, 1910,
 [^ref16]:
 [^ref17]:

-  Faversham Times and Mercury and North-East Kent Journal - Saturday 16 November 1912 Whitstable Times and Herne Bay Herald - Saturday 23 August 1884 Maidstone Journal and Kentish Advertiser - Monday 06 November 1871 East Kent Gazette - Saturday 08 March 1873
-  Faversham Times and Mercury and North-East Kent Journal - Saturday 16 November 1912